kliu57/go-go-web/CONTRIBUTING.md

    `python --version`

-3. Once you have been assigned, follow [these steps](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) for forking and cloning the repo and creating a branch.
+3. Once you have been assigned, follow [these steps](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+Fork the project on GitHub.
+Clone the repo to your local.
+Create a new topic branch named after the issue.

 4. Install packages.